 Each organization is responsible to notify the Church Pension Fund when a cleric begins employment, when there is a change in the cleric's salary, and when a cleric ends employment.
-The Church Pension Fund (www.cpg.org) publishes a pamphlet, "What Every Treasurer Should Know," as a guide to reporting and paying of clergy pension premiums.
+The Church Pension Fund (www.cpg.org) publishes a pamphlet, "What Every Treasurer Should Know," as a guide to the reporting and payment of clergy pension premium.